Why should yoga be in the NHS?

 Following this initiative, Heather Mason – founder of The Minded Institute – met with yoga researchers, community leaders, leading health professionals and key yoga professionals to create a working group called Yoga4NHS with the sole intention of working towards the inclusion of yoga within the NHS.

-Heather Mason has also collaborated with The All Party Parliamentary Group (APPG) on Traditional Indian Sciences towards this vision.
+In 2016 Heather Mason met with Amarjeet-Sing Bhamra (Lead Secretariat) and the All Party Parliamentary Group on Traditional Indian Sciences to discuss how they can work together towards this vision.

-In early June, Heather and Amarjeet Bhamra, Secretariat of the APPG on Traditional Indian Sciences drafted an Early Day Motion (a formal motion with the intention to debate in the House of Commons) expressing the need for yoga’s inclusion in healthcare.
-One week after the motion was passed10 percent of all MPS were contacted their constituents.
+In early June 2016, Heather and Amarjeet Bhamra, Secretariat of the APPG on Traditional Indian Sciences drafted an Early Day Motion (a formal motion with the intention to debate in the House of Commons) expressing the need for yoga’s inclusion in healthcare.
+One week after the motion was passed, 10 percent of all MPS were contacted by their constituents.

 The motion reads as follows: